fe-data/fe-tracking/docs/getting-started/settings.rst

 ------------

 Disable checkpoint circles
-  The checkpoints on the route are shown as light grey circles and light green circles when a checkpoint is passed.
+  The checkpoints on the ttrack are shown as light grey circles and light green circles when a checkpoint is passed.
   Disabling this option has no effect on the indication of whether a checkpoint has been passed or not.
   If uploading is selected, the date and time of passing the checkpoint is still sent to the event organisation's server.

 Realtime sharing
-  Use real-time route sharing with your family, friends, ... while you are walking, cycling, running, ...
+  Use real-time track sharing with your family, friends, etc while you are walking, cycling, running, ...
   This is only possible if the event organiser allows sharing and if this switch is on.

 Track color
   The colour of the track on the map.
 Click on the coloured circle to change its colour.